StanfordLPNG/pantheon-contest/contest_walkthrough.md

 ```

-In performing tests under emulation I will want to use the `--run-only test` to avoid re-building schemes in multiple tests.
+In performing tests under emulation I will want to use the `--run-only test` to avoid re-building schemes in multiple experiments.

 I will make a file called `10mbps_trace` which will look like this: